Skip to main content

 2. Have a snowball fight.

-3. Go sledding at a nearby hill.
+3. Go sledding or tubing at a snow hill.

 4. Make hot cocoa and cozy up for a family movie marathon.